build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 - How to get started with a blank canvas and build a SAM application
 - How to load an existing SAM application, visualize and optionally extend it

-If you want to quickly create the architecture diagram and SAM application using AWS Application Composer, watch the video:
+If you want to quickly use AWS Application Composer to create an architecture diagram and a SAM application, check out this video:

 https://youtu.be/NZnr1vSJTs0?t=650